aereinh/BIOS611_Project/README.md

 Rscript scripts/Feat_Classifiers_Training.R

 - For the spectrogram figures (as with below), I couldn't successfully load in torchaudio to my container.
-I had to save the results from a the script: scripts/visualize_spectrogram.R, which is included in the repo.
+I had to save the results from the script: scripts/visualize_spectrogram.R, which is included in the repo.

 - I do also have an interactive visualization app, but unfortunately could not successfully integrate this into my container since I had a hard time integrating the necessary Python package torchaudio.
 If you are interested in using it, the script is called visualize_spectrograms.R.
 After you clone the Git repository, you would need to install the following packages in R to use the app: